SajithhM/Sajithh/README.md

 ---

-## 🎨 I'm Also a Graphic Designer

-Alongside coding and UI/UX, I enjoy designing aesthetic posters — especially those related to **cars** and **my favorite interests**.

-I use tools like **Canva** and **Photoshop** to bring my creative ideas to life.

-> 🎯 I design purely out of passion — mixing creativity with visual style.

----

 ## 💼 Projects
 > *(Just getting started — more coming soon!)*

 - **UI/UX Login Page** – A modern login page designed in Figma. *(Coming Soon)*

----

-## 📜 Certifications
-- Infosys Springboard - *Introduction to Artificial Intelligence*
-- Infosys Springboard - *Introduction to Git and GitHub*
-- Infosys Springboard – *Introduction to UI and UX Design*
-- Infosys Springboard – *UI and UX Prototyping with Figma*
-*(More to be added soon)*

 ---